npm/gauge/README.md

 Shows the gauge and resumes updating when `show` or `pulse` is called.

+#### `gauge.setThemeset(themes)`

+Change the themeset to select a theme from.
+The same as the `themes` option used in the constructor.
+The theme will be reselected from this themeset.

 #### `gauge.setTheme(theme)`

-Change the active theme, will be displayed with the next show or pulse
+Change the active theme, will be displayed with the next show or pulse.
+This can be:

+* Theme object, in which case the **themes** is not used.
+* The name of a theme, which will be looked up in the current *themes* object.
+* A configuration object with any of `hasUnicode`, `hasColor` or `platform` keys, which if wlll be used to override our guesses when making a default theme selection.

+If no theme is selected then a default is picked using a combination of our best guesses at your OS, color support and unicode support.

 #### `gauge.setTemplate(template)`